 Matt has a background in human services, health disparities research, and administrative support at an academic health sciences center.
 In addition to Planned Parenthood Advocates of Arizona, he volunteers with Read Between the Bars, a program that sends books to people in Arizona’s prisons.
 In his free time, he enjoys reading and playing Scrabble.
 Read Matt’s contributions here.

 Stacey S. works in the wonderful world of finance and has been an active Planned Parenthood volunteer since 2009.
-She’s served as a clinic escort, public policy advocate, and blogger.
-A lifelong feminist and advocate for choice, she is also heavily involved with the Abortion Access Network of Arizona.
+A lifelong feminist and advocate for choice, she has served Planned Parenthood as a clinic escort, public policy advocate, community outreach volunteer, and blogger.
 Read Stacey’s contributions here.

 Tori is a secondary teacher who’s been working in Arizona schools since 2004.
 She is strongly committed to helping people of all ages access the information and services they need to make accurate, informed, and empowered choices for themselves.
 Read Tori’s contributions here.